propet/toggle-fullscreen.nvim/README.md

 # toggle-fullscreen.nvim

-Neovim lua plugin to toggle window fullscreen
+Neovim lua plugin that toggles fullscreen for the selected window

 # Requirements